badimirzai/robotics-verifier-cli/README.md

 ---

+---

-Architon v1 is a **linter** — not a simulator and not an optimizer.
+This tool is a **linter** — not a simulator and not an optimizer.
 It focuses on correctness over completeness and prioritizes **explainable rule-based checks**.
-Future versions (v2+) will expand into multi-rail systems, API-assisted part selection, and HIL-oriented verification workflows.

 ---

-## Roadmap
+## Roadmap (direction, not promise)

-This is **not a promise**, it is direction.
-Order and scope may change.

-- richer rule sets (AWG, simple derating, interface compatibility)
+- richer rule sets (AWG, derating, interface compatibility)
-- supplier adapters → canonical part model (surface missing fields)
+- supplier adapters → canonical part model
 - KiCad boilerplates from specs
 - ROS2 scaffolding aligned to the same spec
-- assistive tooling for part selection / impact analysis **on top** of rules
+- assistive tooling (post-guarantee)

-> Everything here remains deterministic first.
-> AI/ML may appear once it can provide value without eroding guarantees.

 ---

 ## Contributing

-Focus areas right now:

 - real-world example specs
 - missing rule proposals
 - feedback on naming and structure

-Small, surgical PRs are preferred.
+Small, surgical PRs preferred.

 ---

 ## License
-This project is open source under the MIT license.
-See `LICENSE` for details.

-## Contributions
-By contributing, you agree to the Contributor License Agreement in `CLA.md`.
-This allows the project to relicense or commercialize the work in the future.
+MIT.
+See `LICENSE`.

 ---

+## Contributor License Agreement
+By contributing, you agree to the CLA in `CLA.md`.
+This allows future relicensing or commercialization.

+---

 ## Disclaimer
-Archeon does not replace datasheets, safety analysis, or engineering judgment.
+Robotics Verifier CLI does **not** replace datasheets, safety analysis, or engineering judgment.
 It is intended for **early-stage verification and decision support**.
 This is **early alpha**.
-Interfaces will break, specs will evolve, and rules will change.
+Interfaces will break.
+Specs will evolve.
+Rules will change.
-Do not depend on this for safety‑critical systems yet.
+Do not use this for safety‑critical systems.